List of Mars analogs: Pressure

+Gravity

 The gravity of Mars is about 38% of Earth's gravity at the surface, about 3.7 metres per second^{2}.
 This can be simulated for short time by an aircraft following a flight profile that causes this type of acceleration.
 This technique (using a variation on free-fall) has allowed the gait of people in Mars gravity to be studied.

-20th century
+20th century studies

-The Russians conducted the BIOS-3 study in the 60s and 70s which had 315 cubic metres of space, and a later confinement study was Mars 500.
+The Russians conducted the BIOS-3 study in the 1960s and 1970s, which had 315 cubic metres of space.
+A later confinement study was Mars 500.